-In addition to using Command-R to restart an Intel Mac in Recovery mode, there are other key commands you can use.
-They all start your Mac in Recovery mode, but they differ in the version of macOS they install when you choose the Reinstall macOS option.
+In addition to using Command-R to restart an Intel-based Mac in recovery mode, there are other key commands you can use.
+They all start your Mac in recovery mode, but they differ in the version of macOS they install when you choose the Reinstall macOS option.

 - Command-R: the current version of the most recently installed macOS.